|Birth: ||Feb., 1841|

 Anna was the daughter of Abraham Kershaw (1815-c1851) and Sarah Oldrin (1816-1894).
 Abraham may have died on his way to California during the California Gold Rush.

-She was born in February of 1841 according to the 1900 US Census.
-She was born near Glen Cove on Long Island according to her death certificate.
+She was born in February of 1841 according to the 1900 US census.
+She was born in Glen Cove on Long Island according to her death certificate.

-She may have been baptized at the Reformed Dutch Church in Wolver Hollow, Nassau County where there is an Abraham Kershaw listed in the records.
+She may have been baptized as a member of the Reformed Dutch Church in Wolver Hollow, Nassau County where there is an Abraham Kershaw listed in the records.
+She may have been baptized as Anglican since her mother was Anglican.

 Manhattan, New York: